bobmatyas/wp-bookwyrm-blocks/readme.txt

 = 1.0.1 - 12/07/25 =
 - Fix linting issues
 - Switch to PHP-based API calls
+- Adjust code to account for books with ISBN-10 instead of ISBN-13

 = 1.0.0
 - Initial release